mtinti/PRIDE_Submission_Guide/README.md

 ### A Step-by-Step Walkthrough for Bench Scientists

 > **Who is this guide for?**
-> This guide is written for wet-lab researchers who need to submit proteomics data to the [PRIDE Archive](https://www.ebi.ac.uk/pride/) but have limited experience with the command line.
-Each step is explained in plain language, with commands you can copy and paste directly.
+> This guide is written for wet-lab researchers who need to submit proteomics data to the [PRIDE Archive](https://www.ebi.ac.uk/pride/)

 ---